peetceenatoo/polyplot/README.md

 ## Soon

-Completely aware that it's still almost useless, I'm working on a formal proof that it actually works, to then generalize its functionality.<br/>
+Completely aware that it's still pretty useless, I'm working on a formal proof that it actually works, to then finally generalize its functionality.<br/>

 Next features hopefully available soon in this repository:<br/>
     1. Formal proof;<br/>